Every player is responsible for returning all acceptable scores, including tournament scores.

 For handicap purposes, posting of scores should be done immediately after the round has been played or as soon as practical prior to the next revision date, so that the scoring record is up-to-date.
 The following information must be indicated for courses not listed in MGK's handicap system.
 For listed courses, please follow the instructions in the online handicap system.

 b.
 Date of Play

 d.
 USGA Course Rating and Slope Rating of the course played

 f.
 Score type for tournament or scores posted via the Internet

-Total scores may be returned and need not be recorded hole-by-hole.
-When posting total scores, please take note of the Equitable Stroke Control (ESC) which limits the total strokes per hole for the purposes of calculation your handicap index.
+Total adjusted gross scores may still be returned.
+However, when posting total adjusted gross scores, please take note of the Equitable Stroke Control (ESC) which limits the total strokes per hole for the purposes of calculation your handicap index.

 A score is acceptable for handicap posting purposes regardless of whether a score card accompanies it.

 All scores submitted to the Club by the 25th of each month will be computed on the next revision date.
-Latest official USGA Handicap Index records issued by Orchid Country Club can be viewed via the Singapore Golf Associations’ National Handicap Book.
-You will be directed to a page to search for your Handicap Index using your club, name and gender.
+Latest official USGA Handicap Index records issued by Orchid Country Club can be viewed via the Singapore Golf Associations’ Centralised Handicapping System (CHS).
+You will be directed to a page to search for your Handicap Index using your club and name.
 Under 'Club', please select 'Orchid Country Club'.
 You may enter your full name too and click the 'Search' button.

 For more information of Section 5 of The USGA Handicap System, please refer to the official USGA website (http://www.usga.org) under Handicapping.